Azure-Samples/ms-identity-python-samples-common/README.md

 #### adapters.py
 - FlaskContextAdapter for handling interaction between the API and flask context (e.g. session, request)
 - An ABC defining the interface for writing more adapters
-- Django adapter will go here.
 - Should be re-organised into folders on a per-framework basis?
 #### flask_blueprint
-- a class that implemets all aad-specific endpoints. support for multiple instances with different prefixes if necessary
+- a class that implements all aad-specific endpoints. support for multiple instances with different prefixes if necessary
 - all bindings are automatic with flaskcontextadapter
+#### django adapter
+- `django.adapter` is used to integrate with Django apps
+- need to use `django.middleware` as middleware in Django apps
-#### blueprint-like functionality for django (`reusable django app`)
+#### django endpoints
-- not yet implemented
+- `django.msal_views_and_urls.py` implements all aad-specific endpoints. support for multiple instances with different prefixes if necessary
 #### context.py
 - IdentityContext class that holds ID-specific info (simple class with attributes and has_changed function for write-to-session decision)
 #### configuration.py